Tanmoy-Rath/misc/README.md

-# misc
+# miscellaneous programs
-Program to optimize Radix Sort as far as possible
+C Program to optimize Radix Sort as far as possible